-This first two days of this course will provide participants with a comprehensive understanding of the terminology, regulations and mandated practices for GLP testing and compliance.
+This GLP training course will provide participants with a comprehensive understanding of the terminology, regulations and mandated practices for GLP testing and compliance.
 Those attending will get a thorough briefing of the relevance of accurate documentation, calibration and maintenance of instruments and validation of relevant methodology.
 Special attention will be paid to the critical compliance aspects of gathering pre-clinical data in a regulated environment.

 Also included is a discussion of functions related to quality assurance unit responsibilities and the need to effectively audit laboratory activities and data for regulatory compliance.
 Successful audits are often a result of good planning and interaction between QA staff and management.
 This course will cover a range of audit activities (internal and external) including responsibilities and requirements for compliance including those required at collaborator sites, records management, GLP special requirements, archiving of data and inspections.

 This course has been pre-approved by the Regulatory Affairs Professionals Society (RAPS) as eligible for 12 credits towards a participant's RAC recertification upon full completion.

 Good Laboratory Practices (GLP) generally refers to a quality system of management controls for laboratories and research organizations that regulates how non-clinical safety studies are planned, performed, monitored, recorded, reported and archived.
 It ensures the consistency and reliability of results for submissions to the USFDA, the OECD and other national organizations.